 - The share of people waiting one month or more for a specialist appointment.

-- How long a patient has to wait to get "elective" or non-emergency surgery.
-In this article, we'll look at the most common types: cataract, hip replacement, and knee replacement.
+- How long a patient has to wait to get "elective" or non-emergency procedures such as cataract surgery, hip replacement, and knee replacement.

 The U.S. was on the higher side for the share of people who sometimes, rarely, or never get an answer from their regular doctor on the same day at 28%.
 Canada had the highest at 33% and Switzerland had the lowest at 12%.
 The U.S. was towards the lower end for the share of people waiting one month or more for a specialist appointment at 27%.
 Canada and Norway tied for the highest at 61% each and Switzerland had the lowest at 23%.